RediSearch/RediSearch/docs/docs/reference/payloads.md

 The payload feature is deprecated in 2.0
 {{% /alert %}}

-Usually, Search and Query stores documents as hash keys.
-But if you want to access some data for aggregation or scoring functions, we might want to store that data as an inline payload.
-This will allow us to evaluate properties of a document for scoring purposes at very low cost.
+Usually, Search and Query stores documents as hashes or JSON.
+But if you want to access some data for aggregation or scoring functions, we can store that data as an inline payload.
+This will allow us to evaluate the properties of a document for scoring purposes at a very low cost.

 Since the scoring functions already have access to the DocumentMetaData, which contains document flags and score, We can add custom payloads that can be evaluated in run-time.